rezer-bleede/refdata-hub/docs/CANONICAL_LIBRARY.md

    cat docs/data/abu_dhabi_canonical.tsv
    ```
 2. Copy all rows starting from the second line (skip the header row).
-3. In the Reviewer UI, select **Bulk import** → paste the copied rows → click **Import rows**.
+3. In the Reviewer UI, select **Bulk import** → either upload the TSV file or paste the copied rows → click **Import rows**.
-4. The importer reports how many records were created and automatically sorts them alongside existing values.
+4. The importer reports how many records were created, highlights any issues inline, and automatically sorts the additions alongside existing values.

 ### Tips for custom datasets

-- Include stable identifiers (codes) in the description field so downstream consumers can map raw values reliably.
+- Include stable identifiers (codes) either in dedicated attribute columns or the description so downstream consumers can map raw values reliably.
 - Use consistent dimensions (e.g., `region`, `district`, `currency`) to keep filtering predictable.
 - When storing multilingual labels, concatenate translations with clear separators, for example: `English | Arabic`.
 - The importer ignores blank lines and lines prefixed with `#`, enabling lightweight in-line commentary.
+- For spreadsheet imports, multiple worksheets are supported—only the first sheet is read by default.
+Save each dataset as a
+  separate file for clarity.

 ## Troubleshooting